MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-security.md

 SQL Server Big Data Clusters Encryption at Rest capability, supports the core scenario of application level encryption for the SQL Server and HDFS components.
 Please follow the [Encryption at Rest Concepts and Configuration Guide](encryption-at-rest-concepts-and-configuration.md) article for a comprehensive feature usage guide.

 > [!IMPORTANT]
-> Volume Encryption is a recommended practice for all SQL Server Big Data Clusters deployments.
-Storage volumes provided by the customer and configured on Kubernetes clusters should be encrypted to provide the most secure solution architecture.
-SQL Server Big Data Clusters Encryption at Rest is an additional security layer, providing application level encryption of SQL Server's data files and HDFS encryption zone support.
+> Volume Encryption is recommended for all SQL Server Big Data Cluster deployments.
+Customer provided storage volumes configured in Kubernetes clusters should be encrypted as well, as a comprehensive approach to data encryption at rest.
+SQL Server Big Data Cluster's Encryption at Rest capability is an additional security layer, providing application level encryption of SQL Server's data and log files and HDFS encryption zone support.

 ## Basic administrator login